brendoncaulkins/Microtope/README.md

-# AMQ-Reciver
+# Worker

 This component takes simple messages from a given ActiveMQ.
 It is long running and sleeps for n-ms before it looks for new messages.

 The messages get processed and safed into an database.
 Part of the microworld-miniproject.